Step 4: The hearing Disciplinary procedure

 At the end of the hearing

-It's a good idea for the employer to take some time after the hearing to consider the case carefully before making a decision.
+The employer should take some time after the hearing to consider the case carefully before making a decision.

 The employer should: